Sheffield Carers Centre is a local independent charity founded in 1993 and affiliated to Carers Trust.

 - Drop-in Sessions – you can drop in to the centre on Wednesday mornings to chat to an advisor

-- Specialist Advice – find out about employment rights, benefits and wills, power of attorney, trusts, and community care for free
+- Specialist Advice – on employment rights, benefits and wills, power of attorney, trusts and community care

 - Information Library – information about caring and your role, available on our website